-- 1. Use of electronic media to contact each other wherever possible to complete the work task; - 2.
-Use of partitions if the distancing rule cannot be observed between people (for example transparent partitions if dealing with members of the public); - 3.
-Limiting the number of external persons present at the same time so that the distancing rule can be observed between people (including the distance to employees); - 4.
-Use of (mouth and nose coverings until 15 March 2021 no longer authorized) medical-grade masks if the distancing rule cannot be observed and there is no effective uninterrupted partitioning between persons.
+1. Use of electronic media to contact each other wherever possible to complete the work task;

+2. Use of partitions if the distancing rule cannot be observed between people (for example transparent partitions if dealing with members of the public);

+3. Limiting the number of external persons present at the same time so that the distancing rule can be observed between people (including the distance to employees);

+4. Use of medical-grade masks if the distancing rule cannot be observed and there is no effective uninterrupted partitioning between persons.